Aswaic/Project1/README.md

 These weights were tuned empirically based on offline MAP@10 validation and Kaggle leaderboard scores.

 ### 3. **Feature engineering**
-For each user-item candidate pair, I compute 13 features including:
+For each user-item candidate pair, we compute 13 features including:
 - Score + rank from CF, TF-IDF, BERT
 - User activity and item popularity
 - Token overlap between user’s past subjects and the item